fsereno/portfolio/README.md

 <a href="http://fswebsitesolutions.com/"><img src="https://raw.githubusercontent.com/fsereno/portfolio/master/docs/images/FSLogo.jpeg" width="100px" title="FS Website Solutions" alt="FS Website Solutions" target="_blank"></a>

 # **Fabio Sereno** - Software Developer
-Highly Experienced Full Stack Web Developer of 10+ years (6+ in the FinTech sector).
-Highly self-motivated, enthusiastic, professional and a team player.
-Possesses strong analytical and problem solving skills, code proficiency, and an ability to follow through with projects from initiation to completion with innovation and creativity.
+Highly experienced Full Stack Software Engineer with over 15 years of experience (6+ years in the FinTech sector).
+Self-motivated, enthusiastic, and professional team player with strong analytical and problem-solving skills.
+Demonstrates proficiency in coding and a proven ability to successfully complete projects with innovation and creativity.

-Very keen on learning and using the latest technologies, with a real passion for software and programming.
-Areas of keen interest: Fin Tech, Health Tech, Commerce, ML/AI, Blockchain, XR(VR/AR), IoT.
+Passionate about software development and constantly eager to learn and adopt the latest technologies.
+Keen interest in FinTech, HealthTech, Commerce, ML/AI, Blockchain, XR (VR/AR), and IoT.

 ## My Portfolio Repository
 The purpose of this repository is to demonstrate skills in various technologies, coding proficiency and knowledge.